sikaeducation/react-testing-workshop/standards/build-tests-react/topics/testing-react-components/README.md

 If you're using Create React App, `jest`, `@testing-library/react`, `@testing-library/jest-dom`, and `@testing-library/user-event` are already installed and configured.

-Any file in any level of the `/src` directory that ends in `.test.js` will be run when `npm test` is run.
+Any file in any directory that ends in `.test.js` will be run when `npm test` is run.

 ### Existing React Apps